 For example, any dividends on stocks held by an individual should be factored into the gross income.
 Other incomes that should be considered include income from rental property and interest income from investments and savings.

 Assume that John earns an annual income of $100,000 from his financial management consultancy work.
 John also earns $70,000 in rental income from his real estate properties, $10,000 in dividends from shares he owns at Company XYZ, and $5,000 in interest income from his savings account.
-John’s gross income can be calculated as follows:
+John’s income can be calculated as follows:

 Gross Income = Gross Revenue – Cost of Goods Sold

-Assume that the gross revenue of ABC, a paint manufacturing company, totaled $1,300,000 and the expenses were as follows:
+Assume that the gross revenue of ABC, a paint manufacturing company, totaled $1,300,000, and the expenses were as follows:

-If the net income is a positive value, it is a profit, but if it is negative, it shows that the business made a loss.
+If the net income is a positive value, it is a profit, but if it is negative, then it shows that the business incurred a loss.